rigaya/NVEnc/NVEncC_Options.en.md

   threshold to swicth field shift algorithm.

 - coeff_shift=&lt;int&gt;  (0 - 256)
-  threshold for field shift, with bigger value, more field shift will be occured.
+  threshold for field shift, with bigger value, more field shift will be occurred.

 - thre_shift=&lt;int&gt;  (0 - 1024)
   threshold for stripe detection which will be used on shift decision.
 Lower value will result more stripe detection.